silent-mobius/Python_Book/98_exercises/04_operators/README.md

 #### Ex1

 - Create a Python program/script and name it as exercise number (Ex1.py):
-  - create two variables: num_x and num_y and assign them any values:
+  - create two variables: log_x and log_y and assign them any boolean values:
-    - compare them:
+    - print log_x and log_y operator output.
-      - is 1st bigger ?
+    - print log_x or log_y operator output.
-      - is 1st lesser ?
+    - print  not log_y operator output.

-      - is 2nd bigger on equal to 1st ?
+#### Ex2
-      - is 2nd lesser or equal to 1st ?
+- Create a Python program/script and name it as exercise number (Ex2.py):
-      - are they not equal ?
+  - create two variables: is_weekend and is_friday and assign them any boolean values:
-      - are they equal ?
+    - check if both of them is true and print "party time"
-    - print the answers to standard out put.
+    - if only one is true, then print "next time"

 ### Identity